-- (a) the safety of people attending a General Meeting (including searching anyone attending or any other precautions); - (b) proper and orderly conduct at a General Meeting; or - (c) the meeting to reflect the wishes of the majority. - 37.2 The chairman of the meeting can refuse entry to anyone attending a General Meeting who refuses a security search or will not otherwise comply with any security arrangements or restrictions. - 37.3 If anyone has gained entry to a General Meeting and refuses to comply with any security arrangements or restrictions, or disrupts the proper and orderly conduct of the General Meeting, the chairman can at any time, without the consent of the General Meeting, order this person to leave or be removed from the General Meeting. - 37.4 The chairman of the meeting can invite any person to attend and speak at the General Meeting who they consider has the knowledge or experience of our business to assist in the deliberations of the meeting. - 37.5 The chairman's decision on points of order, matters of procedure or matters arising incidentally out of the business of a General Meeting will be final, as will their decision, acting in good faith, on whether a point or matter is of this nature.
+- (c) the meeting to reflect the wishes of the majority. - 38.3 The chairman of the meeting can refuse entry to anyone attending a General Meeting who refuses a security search or will not otherwise comply with any security arrangements or restrictions. - 38.4 If anyone has gained entry to a General Meeting and refuses to comply with any security arrangements or restrictions, or disrupts the proper and orderly conduct of the General Meeting, the chairman can at any time, without the consent of the General Meeting, order this person to leave or be removed from the General Meeting. - 38.5 The chairman of the meeting can invite any person to attend and speak at the General Meeting who they consider has the knowledge or experience of our business to assist in the deliberations of the meeting. - 38.6 The chairman's decision on points of order, matters of procedure or matters arising incidentally out of the business of a General Meeting will be final, as will their decision, acting in good faith, on whether a point or matter is of this nature.

-38 Overflow meeting rooms
+39 Overflow meeting rooms

-38.1 The Directors can arrange for any people who cannot be seated in the main meeting room, where the chairman will be, to attend and take part in a General Meeting in an overflow room or rooms.
+39.1 The Directors can arrange for any people who cannot be seated in the main meeting room, where the chairman will be, to attend and take part in a General Meeting in an overflow room or rooms.
 Any overflow room will have appropriate links with the main room as required by the law and will enable audio-visual communication between the meeting rooms throughout the meeting.
-We will give details of any arrangements under this Article 38 in the notice of the meeting, but if we fail to do this, it will not invalidate the meeting.
+We will give details of any arrangements under this Article 39 in the notice of the meeting, but if we fail to do this, it will not invalidate the meeting.
 The Directors can decide how to divide people between the main room and an overflow room.
 If an overflow room is used, the meeting will be treated as being held, and taking place, in the main room and the overflow room.

-39 The quorum needed for General Meetings
+40 The quorum needed for General Meetings

-39.1 Before a General Meeting starts to do business, there must be a quorum present.
+40.1 Before a General Meeting starts to do business, there must be a quorum present.
 If there is not, the meeting cannot carry out any business other than appointing a chairman.
-Unless the Articles say otherwise, a quorum for all purposes is two people who are entitled to vote.
+Unless the Articles say otherwise, a quorum for all purposes is two people who are entitled to attend and vote.

-40 The procedure if there is no quorum
+41 The procedure if there is no quorum

-- 40.1 This Article applies if a quorum is not present within five minutes of the time fixed for a General Meeting to start or within any longer period of up to one hour which the chairman can decide on or, if during a meeting, a quorum is no longer present. - 40.2 If the meeting was called by shareholders, it is dissolved.
+- 41.1 This Article applies if a quorum is not present within 10 minutes of the time fixed for a General Meeting to start or within any longer period of up to one hour which the chairman can decide on or, if during a meeting, a quorum is no longer present. - 41.2 If the meeting was called by shareholders, it is dissolved.
 Any other meeting is adjourned to another day, time and place stated in the notice of meeting.
-If the notice does not contain these details, the meeting is adjourned to a day, time and place decided by the chairman, not less than 10 days and not more than 28 days later.
+If the notice does not contain these details, the meeting is adjourned to a day, time and place decided by the chairman, not less than 10 days and not more than 28 days later. - 41.3 We will give at least seven clear days' notice of any adjourned meeting where the meeting was adjourned due to not being quorate, and the notice will specify that if two shareholders are present (whatever the number of shares held by them) they will be a quorum.

-- 40.3 We will give at least seven clear days' notice of any adjourned meeting where the meeting was adjourned due to not being quorate, and the notice will specify that if two shareholders are present (whatever the number of shares held by them) they will be a quorum. - 40.4 If at the adjourned meeting a quorum (two shareholders) is not present within five minutes of the time fixed for it, the meeting is dissolved.
+41.4 If at the adjourned meeting a quorum (two shareholders) is not present within five minutes of the time fixed for it, the meeting is dissolved.

-41 Adjourning General Meetings
+42 Adjourning General Meetings